5 countries, 5 campaigns, 1 central aim.

 Romedia Foundation, Hungary

 The Hungarian Roma-led NGO Romedia is a regional media organization, running media campaigns to promote awareness and understanding of the Roma community.
 They have decades of experience in designing Roma-inclusive media approaches and disseminating these messages through regional networks.
-For the Freedom From Hate project, Romedia developed a campaign that targeted school segregation in Hungary and stereotypes […]
+For the Freedom From Hate project, Romedia developed a campaign that targeted online hate speech (cyberhate) and negative […]

 1 min read